gbishop/OS-DPI/thinking/db.md

 separate query for each data type, why not have them in separate stores?
 Seems cleaner from a DB perspective.
 That would eliminate the _type_ field above; the name of the store would indicate the type.

-What does _saved_ mean here?
-I'm thinking it is set when a design is exported to a zip file.
-The idea is we're no longer dependent on the DB for persistence of the design.
-This might allow us to cleanup the DB or give us hints about what we could throw out.
-I don't think exporting a design give immediate freedom to delete _undo_ records.
-I might realize I should have saved earlier and want to back out changes I saved.
-But clearly we need to toss _undo_ records at some point.

 ## Startup